There is a question mark hanging over the occupational health profession, around understanding what the post-COVID-19 workplace looks like.

 Questions you should ask yourself.

-- Do we need to re-evaluate our wellbeing training programmes in response to COVID-19?
+- Have we re-evaluated our wellbeing training programmes in light of COVID-19?

 - How can we improve our training so staff can better recognise the warning signs of potential health issues?

 - Is training around physical and mental wellbeing being offered in an accessible manner for both remote and office environments?